atsmith2k/dndbm/README.md

 4. Drag entities to move them around
 5. Save your map when finished

-### Starting a Live Session
+### Creating a Multiplayer Session
 1. Open a saved map in the editor
-2. Click "Start Session"
+2. Click "Start Session" to create a live session
+3. A unique 6-character join code is generated
-3. Share the session URL with players
+4. Share the join code with your players
-4. Use the initiative tracker to manage turn order
-5. Chat with players in real-time
+5. Manage participants in the session lobby
+6. Assign player characters and roles
+7. Start the session when everyone is ready

+### Joining a Session as a Player
+1. Get the join code from your Dungeon Master
+2. Visit the join session interface
+3. Enter the 6-character code
+4. Provide a display name
+5. Wait in the lobby for the session to start
+6. Interact with the map based on your assigned role

-### Managing Entities
+### Role-Based Permissions
-- Click entities to select and view details
-- Use the entity panel to edit properties (HP, AC, etc.)
-- Drag entities to move them during gameplay
-- Right-click for additional options
+- **Dungeon Master (DM)**: Full control over the map, can move any entity, modify terrain, manage participants
+- **Player**: Can only move assigned character tokens, view-only access to other elements
+- **Observer**: Can view the session but cannot make changes

+### Session Management Features
+- **Live Participant List**: See who's connected and their roles
+- **Real-time Cursors**: Track other users' mouse movements
+- **Permission Validation**: Server-side enforcement of role restrictions
+- **Automatic Reconnection**: Seamless recovery from network issues
+- **Session Expiration**: Automatic cleanup after 24 hours of inactivity

 ## Development